 PS-280 Sensation and Perception

+Prerequisites: PS-101 with a C- or above.
 Selected sensory and perceptual processes are studied in the context of current theory and research.
 Fall and Spring and every year.
 3 Credits

 PS-295 Special Topics in Psychology